H.S. BASEBALL: McKenna, Attleboro walk off on Foxboro

 Foxboro head coach Derek Suess said the Warriors didn’t capitalize on the early issues by Landry as much as he hoped, saying Attleboro deserved credit for rallying to take the win.

 “We had a few OK at-bats, we just didn’t take advantage as much as we’d like,” Suess said.
 “We had one big inning, and from that point on (Lombardo) came in and pretty much shut us down.
 Attleboro deserves all the credit to come back and take the game. ...
-We have good communicate (what to look for in an at bat,) and make a effort in doing so.
+We have good communication (what to look for in an at-bat,) and make an effort in doing so.
 I don’t know if we applied many of those adjustments and it showed.
 We couldn’t string along hits.”

-Attleboro (4-4) visits Franklin on Saturday while Foxboro (5-4) visits Canton on Thursday.
-Suess said the need to bounce back is immediate with Davenport Division implications at stake.
+Suess said the need to rebound from the loss is immediate with Davenport Division implications at stake.